-In the Msc in East Asian Business, there are various modules on East Asian economy, politics and environment and management studies with options focusing individually on China, Japan and South Korea.
+In the East Asian Business MSc, there are various modules on East Asian economy, politics and environment and management studies with options focusing individually on China, Japan and South Korea.
 Thus, we can choose to learn about the topics that we are interested in.
 And in the course, it combines western teaching methodology with eastern culture.
 It's a very interesting experience to study East Asian Business in Sheffield.

 What made you decide to come to the University of Sheffield to do this course?
 What inspired you to do it?

 My aunt graduated from University of Oxford and my uncle graduated from University of Cambridge.
 They set a good example for me from an early age.
 After graduated with my bachelor degree, I decided to take business studies in UK at postgraduate level.
 My tutor recommended the School of East Asian Studies in the University of Sheffield.
 After reading the course content and some other information about the University and course, I felt it was a perfect course and university for me.
 Because it focuses on East Asian business studies, it will be suitable for me to work in a business company in China in the future.
 Sheffield is a very beautiful city with a convenient location and friendly people.
 It is consistently ranked No.1 in the Times Higher Education Student Experience Survey.
 So I decided to come here for my Masters study.
 I am not disappointed.

 What are you going to do next?
 Perhaps you’re thinking about further study or you could tell us about your career plans.

 After graduation, I will work for a Chinese leading new industrial city operator, China Fortune Land Development Co Ltd. If possible, I would like to be a lecturer in a college or university in my thirties and then I would like to apply for PhD. in China or Japan.